algolia/algoliasearch-extension-reranking/README.md

 # Extensibility - Reranking

-## Why?

-Allowing our users to use their own reranking strategy as a post-processing step.

-### Use-cases:
+## What is reranking extension?

+Reranking extension provides the possibility to re-rank items based on more than just a custom ranking, but based on a specific logic, for example:

-- Custom merchandising
+- Custom merchandising (e.g. based on number of impressions)
 - Custom personalization strategies
 - Custom machine learning model

+Reranking extension is a post-processing step for a search request giving you the full control of the final search results ranking.

 ## How it works?

+The sequence diagram shows how the reranking extensions works.

 ![Diagram](seqdiag.png)

-- User triggers a new search
+- A User triggers a new search
-- The engine returns the results end dispatch a chunk of results to the reranking service
+- The engine performs a search end dispatch a chunk of results to the reranking extension endpoint
-- The reranking service returns the reordered results to the engine
+- The reranking service performs reranking and returns the reordered result to the engine
-- The engine returns the reordered results to the user
+- The engine returns the reordered results to the User

 ## Setup

-Setup of the reranking extension is a two-step process.
+Setup of the reranking extension consists of two steps.

-1. Create a web-service.
+1. Create a reranking web-service.

 The reranking is performed by a web-service which is able to respond to requests on a specific endpoint.
 Those requests include minimal information about the records and their ranking criteria.